sepandhaghighi/Ethereum-Fraud-Detection-Models/README.md

 Whether supervised or unsupervised methods are used, note that the output gives us only a sign of fraud likelihood.
 No stand-alone statistical analysis can assure that a specific object may be a fraudulent one, but they will identify them with very high degrees of accuracy.

+In this [hackathon](https://gitcoin.co/issue/29300) we have compared various classification models to check which model gives the best result.

+Used the following classification models:

+1. KNN
+2. Random forest
+3. Neural network(MLP)

 ## Datasets